 Pathophysiology

-The rupture of the first liver schizont and the release of motile merozoites into peripheral circulation to invade red blood cells marks the start of a possible symptomatic infection.
-The first rupture and invasion are usually silent in most infected patients, but as the asexual cycle repeats itself in the next 24 to 48 hours, parasitemia rises, and immune response increases accordingly.
-It is usually associated with an increase of TNF alpha and other inflammatory markers in the cascade, including interleukin 10 (IL-10) and interferon-gamma (IFN-gamma).[6]
-Higher parasitemias are generally associated with a more severe clinical picture, but the relationship is very variable.[16]
+The rupture of the first liver schizont and release of motile merozoites into peripheral circulation to invade red blood cells mark the start of a possible symptomatic infection.
+The first rupture and invasion are usually silent in most infected patients, but parasitemia rises and the immune response increases as the asexual cycle repeats itself during the next 24 to 48 hours.
+This process is usually associated with increased tumor necrosis factor α levels and other inflammatory markers in the cascade, including IL-10 and interferon-γ.[5]
+Higher parasitemias are generally associated with a more severe clinical picture, but the relationship is very variable.[17]

 History and Physical

-Malaria is a complex disease with a spectrum of clinical effects that not only differ between children and adults but can range from practically none in patients with asymptomatic parasitemia, to uncomplicated malaria, through to severe and possibly lethal malaria.[20]
-The mean incubation period for P. falciparum is 12 days, with most patients presenting in the first or second month after exposure in endemic areas.[21][22]
-It is key to take a detailed travel history in any patient with fever or history of fever, as malaria is a crucial diagnosis to consider in any individual who has traveled to a malaria-endemic area.[22][21]
+Malaria is a complex disease with a spectrum of clinical effects that not only differ between children and adults but also can range from asymptomatic parasitemia, typically in individuals from endemic regions with a history of repeated infections, to uncomplicated malaria and severe and lethal malaria.[21]
+The mean incubation period for P falciparum infection is 12 days, with most patients presenting in the first or second month after exposure in endemic areas.[24]
+A detailed travel history is key in any patient with fever or a history of fever, because malaria is a crucial diagnosis to consider in any individual who has traveled to a malaria-endemic area.[24]

-Malaria can be separated into two disease presentations: uncomplicated and severe.
-[4] The WHO defines the presence of symptoms without clinical or laboratory signs to indicate severity or vital organ dysfunction as uncomplicated malaria.[6]
-Symptoms are generally non-specific, including fever, chills, myalgia, headache, anorexia, and cough, making clinical diagnosis unreliable.[4][21]
-Patients occasionally present with gastrointestinal symptoms, respiratory symptoms, and jaundice.[22]
-The classical malarial paroxysms with spiking fever, chills, and rigors occurring at specific intervals are relatively uncommon, but if present, indicate an infection with P. ovale or P. vivax.[3]
-Progression to severe or ultimately fatal disease is largely confined to P. falciparum infections, although only a small percentage, approximately 1% to 2% of infections, lead to severe malaria.[20][13]
-Features of a severe disease usually appear after 3 to 7 days of the abovementioned non-specific symptoms, although there are some reports of rapid deterioration, failure to recover consciousness after a grand-mal seizure, and non-immune patients dying within 24 hours of their first symptom.[13]
+Malaria can be separated into 2 disease presentations: uncomplicated and severe.[3]
+Uncomplicated malaria is defined by the WHO as the absence of clinical or laboratory signs consistent with severe malaria (see Image.
+Clinical and Laboratory Diagnostic Criteria for Severe Plasmodium falciparum Malaria).[WHO.
+World Malaria Report 2025] Symptoms are generally nonspecific, including fever, chills, myalgia, headache, anorexia, and cough, making clinical diagnosis unreliable.[3][25]
+Patients occasionally present with gastrointestinal, respiratory, and jaundice symptoms.[24]
+Classic malarial paroxysms with spiking fever, chills, and rigors occurring at specific intervals are relatively uncommon, but if present, they suggest infection with P ovale or P vivax.[2]
+Progression to severe or ultimately fatal disease is largely confined to P falciparum infections, although only a small percentage of infections progress to severe malaria.[14][21]
+Features of severe disease usually appear after 3 to 7 days of the above-mentioned nonspecific symptoms, although rapid deterioration, failure to recover consciousness after a generalized tonic-clonic seizure, and death within 24 hours of the first symptom have been reported in patients who are not immune.[14]

 Physical Examination

-Physical examination is usually unremarkable, especially of patients with uncomplicated malaria.
-They frequently present with irregular and erratic fever, reaching up to 41°C, sometimes accompanied by agitation or confusion.[3][13]
-Mild spontaneously resolving jaundice can sometimes be seen in patients with otherwise-uncomplicated falciparum malaria.
-[3][22] Other physical signs can include anemia and postural hypotension.[13]
-In some cases, patients can present with tender hepatosplenomegaly after some days.
-However, a palpable spleen is particularly common in otherwise healthy populations in endemic areas, reflecting repeated infections.[3]
-The comprehensive list of clinical features associated with severe malaria is shown in Table 1 - Diagnostic criteria for severe P. falciparum malaria.[13][18]
+Physical examination findings are usually unremarkable, especially in patients with uncomplicated malaria.
+Patients frequently present with irregular and erratic fever, with a temperature of up to 41 °C, sometimes accompanied by agitation or confusion.[2][14]
+Mild, spontaneously resolving jaundice can sometimes be seen in patients with otherwise uncomplicated P falciparum malaria.[2][24]
+Other physical signs can include anemia and postural hypotension.[14]
+In some cases, patients can present with tender hepatosplenomegaly after several days.
+However, a palpable spleen is particularly common in otherwise healthy populations in endemic areas because of repeated infections (see Image.
+Clinical and Laboratory Diagnostic Criteria for Severe Plasmodium falciparum Malaria).[2][14][19]

 Children

-Children are more likely to present with non-specific and gastrointestinal symptoms such as fever, lethargy, malaise, nausea, vomiting, abdominal cramps, and somnolence.[22]
-They are more likely to develop hepatomegaly, splenomegaly, and severe anemia without major organ dysfunction than adults.
-In a case of severe malaria, they present with more frequent seizures (in 60% to 80%), hypoglycemia, and concomitant sepsis but are less likely to develop pulmonary edema and renal failure than adults.[3][22]
+Children are more likely to present with nonspecific and gastrointestinal tract symptoms such as fever, lethargy, malaise, nausea, vomiting, abdominal cramps, and somnolence.[28]
+Children are more likely to develop hepatomegaly, splenomegaly, and severe anemia without major organ dysfunction than adults.
+In severe malaria, children present with more frequent seizures, occurring in 60% to 80%, hypoglycemia, and concomitant sepsis, but are less likely to develop pulmonary edema and renal failure than adults.[2][24]

 Pregnant Women

-The clinical features of infection in pregnancy vary from asymptomatic to severe, depending on the degree of (incomplete) immunity that a woman had acquired by the time she got pregnant.
-In semi-immune pregnant women, only a few infections result in fever or other symptoms.[15]
-Malaria in pregnancy has a devastating effect not only on maternal health but has been associated with increased infant mortality due to low birth weight caused by either intrauterine growth restriction or preterm labor or both.[15]
-P. falciparum infections are proven to be associated with complications such as maternal anemia, low birth weight, miscarriage, stillbirths, and congenital malaria.[6][15]
-It is more likely for a pregnant woman in the second or third trimester to develop severe malaria with complications such as hypoglycemia and pulmonary edema, compared to non-pregnant adults.[18]
+The clinical features of infection in pregnancy vary from asymptomatic to severe, depending on the degree of incomplete immunity present prior to the pregnancy.
+Malaria in pregnancy has a devastating effect not only on maternal health but also has been associated with increased infant mortality due to low birth weight caused by either intrauterine growth restriction or preterm labor or both.[16]
+P falciparum infections are associated with complications such as maternal anemia, low birth weight, miscarriage, stillbirth, and congenital malaria.[5][16]
+Pregnant patients in the second or third trimester are more likely to develop severe malaria with complications such as hypoglycemia and pulmonary edema, including acute respiratory distress syndrome, compared to nonpregnant adults.[19]

 Evaluation

-Once malaria is considered a possible diagnosis, it is important to facilitate immediate laboratory testing.[4]
-It is essential to distinguish between non-falciparum and falciparum malaria.[24]
-As per the Centers for Disease Control and Prevention (CDC) guidelines, malaria should be routinely suspected in any febrile patient that has a recent history of travel to the endemic areas.
-The clinical features of either uncomplicated or severe malaria are non-specific, therefore requiring diagnosis by microscopy or rapid diagnostic test (RDT).[18]
-The results should be communicated back to the requesting doctor as soon as possible, ideally within a few hours.[24]
+Once malaria is considered a possible diagnosis, laboratory testing must begin immediately.[3]
+Clinicians must distinguish between nonfalciparum and falciparum malaria.[29]
+According to the CDC guidelines, malaria should be suspected in any febrile patient with a recent history of travel to endemic areas.
+The clinical features of either uncomplicated or severe malaria are nonspecific, therefore requiring diagnosis by microscopy or a rapid diagnostic test.[19]
+The results should be communicated to the requesting clinician urgently, ideally within a few hours.[29]

-A full blood count, urea, creatinine and electrolytes, blood glucose level, and liver function tests should be routinely performed.
-Thrombocytopenia suggests both non-falciparum and falciparum malaria infections in non-immune adults and children.
-In severely ill patients, additional studies such as blood gases, blood culture, lactate, and clotting studies are appropriate.
-In patients with fever and impaired consciousness, one should consider a lumbar puncture to exclude meningitis.[24]
+A complete blood cell count, blood urea nitrogen, creatinine, electrolyte levels, blood glucose, and liver function tests should be performed routinely.
+Thrombocytopenia suggests either nonfalciparum or falciparum malaria infection in nonimmune adults and children.
+In severely ill patients, additional studies such as arterial blood gases, blood cultures, lactate levels, and clotting studies are appropriate.
+After space-occupying brain lesions are excluded in patients with fever and impaired consciousness, clinicians should consider a lumbar puncture to exclude meningitis.[29]

-The golden standard for diagnosis is a microscopic analysis of thick and thin blood smears.
-Thick smears allow for a sensitive parasitemia quantification, as parasitemias as low as 30-50/microL can be detected, while thin smears enable a determination of the Plasmodium species, prognostic assessment based on the staging of parasite development and estimation of the proportion of neutrophils containing malaria pigment.[13][18]
-Three sets of thick and thin blood films spaced 12 to 24 hours apart should be performed by experienced laboratory personnel before a clinician can confidently rule out malaria.[8]
+The gold standard for diagnosis is microscopic analysis of thick and thin blood smears (see Image.
+Plasmodium falciparum Trophozoites in a Peripheral Thin Blood Smear).
+Thick smears allow sensitive quantification of parasitemia, because parasitemias as low as 30 to 50/µL can be detected.
+Conversely, thin smears enable determination of the Plasmodium species, prognostic assessment based on the staging of parasite development, and estimation of the proportion of neutrophils containing malaria pigment.[14][19]
+Three sets of thick and thin blood films spaced 12 to 24 hours apart should be performed by experienced laboratory personnel before a clinician can confidently rule out malaria.[30]

-Perceived peripheral blood parasitemia varies greatly in patients with severe malaria, due to the sequestration of the infected red blood cells in tissues.[13][18]
-Although severe malaria can present with low parasite count, high counts are associated with increased risk of deterioration and subsequent treatment failure even without signs or symptoms of severity.[13]
-More than 2% of parasitized RBC suggests an increased chance of developing severe disease, and parasitemia over 10% is considered as one of the diagnostic criteria for severe disease and is associated with increased mortality.[24]
-Furthermore, in severe falciparum malaria, poor outcomes can be predicted by the presence of late-stage parasites in RBC and more than 5% of the neutrophils containing pigment.[18]
+Perceived peripheral blood parasitemia varies greatly in patients with severe malaria because of sequestration of infected red blood cells in tissues.[14][19]
+Although severe malaria can present with a low parasite count, high counts are associated with an increased risk of deterioration and subsequent treatment failure even without signs or symptoms of severity.[14]
+Parasitemia greater than 2% is associated with an increased risk of severe disease, and parasitemia greater than 10% is considered a diagnostic criterion for severe disease and increased mortality.[29]
+Furthermore, in severe falciparum malaria, poor outcomes can be predicted by the presence of late-stage parasites in red blood cells and more than 5% of neutrophils containing pigment.[19]

-Polymerase chain reaction (PCR) is one of the possible diagnostic modalities but is, even if promptly available, too timely to use for initial diagnosis and prompt treatment of acute malaria.
-It should, however, be used for research and epidemiologic purposes in any malaria infection in the USA, to determine and confirm the infecting species.[8]
-All cases should also be evaluated for evidence of drug resistance, as per CDC guidelines.[9]
+Polymerase chain reaction is another diagnostic modality, but it is inadequate for the urgent need to diagnose acute malaria due to its long turnaround time.
+However, the polymerase chain reaction should be used for research and epidemiologic purposes in any malarial infection in the US to determine and confirm the infecting species.[30]
+All cases should also be evaluated for evidence of drug resistance, according to CDC guidelines.[10]

 Treatment / Management

-The treatment should be guided by three main factors: the infecting Plasmodium species, the clinical status of the patient, and drug susceptibility of infecting Plasmodium, determined by the geographic region where the infection was acquired.
-Chloroquine sensitivity can be expected if the infection was acquired in Central America west of Panama Canal, Haiti, and the Dominican Republic.
-In a case when the diagnosis is strongly suspected, and it cannot be confirmed, or when there is no species determination possible, given the global spread of P. falciparum resistant to chloroquine, the clinician should opt for a treatment option effective against chloroquine-resistant P. falciparum.
-CDC recommends making additional blood smears in infections with P. falciparum after initiating the treatment, to confirm adequate parasitological response (decrease in density) to treatment.
+Treatment should be guided by 3 main factors: the infecting Plasmodium species, the patient's clinical status, and the drug susceptibility of the infecting Plasmodium species, determined by the geographic region where the infection was acquired.
+Chloroquine sensitivity can be expected if the infection was acquired in Central America west of the Panama Canal, Haiti, or the Dominican Republic.
+When the diagnosis is strongly suspected but cannot be confirmed, or when species determination is not possible, the clinician should choose a treatment option effective against chloroquine-resistant P falciparum, given the global spread of chloroquine-resistant P falciparum.
+The CDC recommends making additional blood smears in P falciparum infections after initiating treatment to confirm an adequate parasitological response, including a decrease in parasite density.
+Malaria acquired from all other geographic regions should be assumed to be chloroquine resistant.
+Extended, evidence-based, and comprehensive guidelines for malaria treatment and optimal dosing of antimalarial medications are available in the 2025 WHO Guidelines for Malaria.[WHO.
+WHO Guidelines for Malaria 2025] Treatment algorithms for malaria in the US are available on the CDC official website, as well as recommendations on how to access intravenous artesunate at any time.[CDC.
+Treatment of Severe Malaria]

-pregnant women), the drug of choice is chloroquine.
+Alternative treatment options, although not as effective as ACTs, include atovaquone-proguanil, quinine sulfate plus doxycycline, tetracycline, or clindamycin, and mefloquine.
+For chloroquine-sensitive P falciparum infections, including infections in pregnant women, the drug of choice is chloroquine or hydroxychloroquine.
 However, any of the drug choices listed above for chloroquine-resistant strains can be used.
-Treatment options are the same for the pediatric population, with doses adjusted by the patient’s weight.
+Treatment options are the same for children, with doses adjusted by the patient’s weight, except that doxycycline and tetracycline are not recommended.

 Differential Diagnosis